tiliado/nuvolaplayer/doc/pages/apps/distribute.md

 ``~/.local/share/nuvolaplayer3/web_apps`` and Nuvola Player can find it.

 !!! info "If you use Git, commit changes"
+    Type into terminal following commands (adjust if necessary):

         :::sh
         cd ~/projects/nuvola-player/test-integration
         git add Makefile